-Reappropriate is the web’s longest-running and one of its most widely-read AAPI race and feminism blogs, with a readership of nearly 100,000 views per month.
-Although Reappropriate is primarily a personal blog, I am committed to providing space for emerging AAPI writers (and/or writers writing about issues of relevance to the AAPI and/or feminist community) to express themselves on a larger platform.
+Reappropriate is the web’s longest-running and one of its most widely-read AA/PI race and feminism blogs, with a readership of nearly 100,000 views per month.
+Although Reappropriate is primarily a personal blog, we encourage guest submissions from emerging AA/PI writers (and/or writers writing about issues of relevance to the AA/PI and/or feminist community).

 - Focus on a topic that aligns with the general interests of Reappropriate and its readers (i.e. issues of race, gender, politics and pop culture).

 - Include hyperlinks to references, as appropriate.
 The blog can also handle footnotes, but hyperlinks to referenced sources are preferable.

 - Fall within a range of 800-2500 words.
 This is an intentionally broad word limit, and should accommodate the word limit comfort of most individual writers and their chosen topics.
 Longer pieces may also be accepted on a case-by-case basis.
 For reference, most of my own posts are 1500-2000 words.

 Reappropriate is a non-profit, reader-supported site — almost all of our funds go to support guest writers.
 We compensate guest writers $75-$150 for submissions 800-2500 words.

 All submitted and accepted writing fully remains the property of the writer, even after publication and they are free to reproduce their accepted works in other outlets.

 - This site does not use a hyphenated form of Asian American under any context.
 This site encourages precise usage of terminology: use “Asian American” (not AA/PI) when you mean to refer only to the Asian American community.
 If you are referring only to Asian American ethnic subgroups, be more specific with your terminology there, too.